Linux-NDOB/Linux-NDOB/README.md

 - I’m @Linux-NDOB
 - I’m interested in to be a full stack programmer
-- I’m currently learning Vue and Node
+- I’m currently learning Next
 - I’m collaborating in a project
-- You can contact me on Gmai
+- You can contact me on Gmail